KissMyAi/Sample-Template/Readme.md

 [![GitHub forks](https://img.shields.io/github/forks/BG3-Community-Library-Team/Sample-Template)](https://GitHub.com/BG3-Community-Library-Team/Sample-Template/network/)

 ## Contributing
 If you want people to be able to contribute to your mod, explain how here.
+This template is amazingly detailed and surprisingly easy to do/read.

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possibly Vortex and Manual
 Installations.
-BG3 Mod Managers is by far the simplest method, and as such is recommended one.
+BG3 Mod Managers is by far the simplest method, and as such is recommended one.I already have this.

 [![Compatible with Laughing Leader's Baldur's Gate 3 Mod Manager](https://i.imgur.com/qtdx2Yq.png)](https://github.com/LaughingLeader/BG3ModManager)